Top 10 Ropes for Climbing Reviewed and Rated

 With the rope down on the floor, you now have a battle rope.
 Here are just a few of the exercises you can work into a HIIT routine using your rope.

 Jumping power slams.
 Do a squat with one rope end in each hand, give your core a second, then jump into the air as high as possible while slamming the rope onto the ground.
-Gives you a full body workout in one fast move.
+It gives you a full-body workout in one fast move.

 Alternating wide circles.
 This is possibly the grandmother of all battle rope exercises.
 Simply stand with a rope end in each hand and swing the ends around in a circle.
 It looks like you are actually battling another person holding their own rope.
 This will work out your arms, shoulders, back, and core since your core has to be engaged just to keep moving the climbing ropes in a circle.